 Daniel R. Bryer is counsel for Allstate Insurance Company, in Northbrook.
 Mr. Bryer received his B.A. from Indiana University, his J.D. magna cum laude from The John Marshall Law School, and his LL.M. degree in Business Law from Loyola University Chicago School of Law.

-Joshua L. Ditelberg is a Partner at Seyfarth Shaw LLP, in Chicago, where he concentrates his practice on labor and employment issues.
-He is President of the Chicago Chapter of the Labor and Employment Relations Association, a Fellow of the American Bar Association, and a Fellow of the College of Labor and Employment Lawyers.
-Mr. Ditelberg earned his B.A. summa cum laude, Phi Beta Kappa, from the University of Pennsylvania, his M.A. with honors from the University of Pennsylvania, and his J.D. magna cum laude, Order of the Coif, from the University of Michigan Law School.
+Joshua L. Ditelberg is a Partner at Seyfarth Shaw LLP in Chicago, where he concentrates his practice on labor and employment issues.
+He is Vice President and Past President of the Chicago Chapter of the Labor and Employment Relations Association, a Fellow of the American Bar Foundation, and a Fellow of the College of Labor and Employment Lawyers.
+Mr. Ditelberg received his B.A. summa cum laude, Phi Beta Kappa, from the University of Pennsylvania, his M.A. with honors from the University of Pennsylvania, and his J.D. magna cum laude, Order of the Coif, from the University of Michigan Law School.

 Jeremy M. Downs is a Principal at Goldberg Kohn Ltd., in Chicago, where he focuses on bankruptcy and creditors’ rights.
 He has been named by Chambers USA as a Leading Lawyer in the United States in Bankruptcy/Restructuring since 2010.
 Mr. Downs received his A.B. in government cum laude from Harvard University and his J.D. from Northwestern University Pritzker School of Law.